jdanecki/FractalCL/README.md

 * OpenCL support to speed up fractals calculations
 * 2 colors models: RGB and HSV
 * OpenCL kernels can be executed on CPU
-* fp64 support enabled by default, can be disabled
+* fp64 support can be enabled

 # Requirements